WisTex/Expat-Open-Source-License/README.md

 To protect yourself from fines and liability, it is recommended that you adopt this license instead of the MIT license.

-You may also considering creating a non-profit association or a public benefit corporation to own and manage your open source project, again, to protect yourself.
+You may also consider creating a non-profit association or a public benefit corporation to own and manage your open source project, again, to protect yourself.

 ## License Text